 I’ve also edited complex financial documents for Axioma, pedagogical case studies and web content (including SEO optimization) for The Wallace Foundation (a philanthropy founded by the same people who started Reader’s Digest), entire books, at least a dozen dissertations (from engineering and statistics to business and philosophy), and a multitude of medical, legal, and pedagogical peer-reviewed journal articles.

-As if that doesn’t keep me busy enough, I’m concurrently working on three book-length projects (tentatively titled):
+As if that doesn’t keep me busy enough, I’m concurrently working on four book-length projects (tentatively titled):

 - NYC: Ten Lessons in Frugality and Faith, an account of how I manage(d) to live happily, healthily, and fully content in Manhattan for $1,000 per month, along with ten principles anyone can adopt to do it themselves;